mlazdans/qnote/README.md

 - Floating panel
 - Popup window

 _Floating panel_ has nicer looks but does not display well on MacOS.
-Fall back to _Popup window_ if experience displaying troubles.
+Fall back to _Popup window_ if experience troubles with displaying _Floating panel_.

 # Screenshots